Hurley Music Library

 The Hurley Music Library is used by wide range of constituents both at Centenary College and in the wider surrounding communities of Shreveport and Bossier City.
 In addition to servicing students and scholars, the Music Library provides a wealth of material of interest to museums, radio stations, newspapers, and magazines.

 The Music Library has several valued student staff members.
 The staff for 2013-14 includes Jaydon Dahlquist, Tyler Gardner, Julia Puac, Hannah Rachal, Christian Roberson, and Logan Settoon.

-To access the online electronic card catalog click the link below:
+To access the online electronic card catalog or the online research page, click the link below: